aditisobti/restaurantReview-stage1/README.md

 Go to Chrome or Edge browser and http://localhost:8000 url.

 First try in full desktop and browse through the website.
+Checkout things related to accessibility for like Keyboard navigation and event handling.

 If using Chrome go to developer tools (F12).
 You can use Ctrl + Shift + M to toggle between desktop and Responsive options.
 I recommend that you try with IPhone X or IPhone 5 or Galaxy S5 while on responsive state for the browser.